Phase transitions and equilibrium measures in random matrix models: Families of the equilibrium and critical measures on the real line

 Let us provide some details in this respect.
 Assume that the support is a union of $p\geq 1$ disjoint intervals,

 Differentiating the equality part of the equilibrium conditions \eqref{equilibrium1} one obtains the singular integral equation

 This equation on the unknown function $\lambda' \in L^1(S_t)$, given a fixed $S_t$ in \eqref{assupport} and a fixed $\varphi'\in C^{\varepsilon} (S_t)$, is a well known object in the theory of singular integral equations.
-A general solution of this equation may be written in terms of singular integrals (see \cite[Ch.~5, \S 4]{MR587310}, as well as \cite{Gakhov1990, MR1215485}).
+A general solution of this equation may be written in terms of singular integrals (see \cite[Ch.~5, \S 4]{MR587310}, as well as \cite{Gakhov1990}, \cite{MR1215485}).
 The explicit expression for this solution is not so relevant here, but it renders a system of $p$ equations on the $2p$ endpoints $a_j$ of the support $S_t$ (see equations \eqref{orthCond} below) that are central to our discussion.

 Condition $\varphi \in C^{1+\varepsilon}(\R)$ implies that $\lambda'_t \in C(S_t)$, and in particular, that the density of the equilibrium measure is bounded on $S_t$.
-Thus, we are interested in the bounded solutions of \eqref{SinEqu}, and by \cite{MR587310}, it yields the following result:
+Thus, we are interested in the bounded solutions of \eqref{SinEqu}: \begin{theorem} Assume $t>0$ fixed.
+A bounded solution for \eqref{SinEqu} exists if and only if